-Honeywell is a well-known brand that manufactured a thermostat.
+Honeywell is a well-known brand that manufactures a thermostat.
 The thermostat itself is a device that helps you to maintain a suitable temperature inside your house by triggering an air conditioning or heating system when the temperature rises or drops from a particular temperature that’s already been set.

 Read also : Common Honeywell Thermostat Troubleshooting